flowdee/easy-amazon-links/readme.txt

 Go to your post/page editor, mark a text and hit our TinyMCE button.

 Alternatively you can use our shortcode: e.g. [eal]Amazon Echo Dot[/eal]

+= What shortcodes are available? =

+The default shortcode looks as follows:

+[eal]Amazon Echo Dot[/eal]

+Sometimes the link text must be different, which can be done as follows:

+[eal search="amazon echo dot case"]Best Echo Dot Cases[/eal]

+Additionally the link title can be updated as follows:

+[eal title="View Ecto Dot Cases on Amazon"]Best Echo Dot Cases[/eal]

+In case you want to link a certain product detail page, pass the ASIN over to the shortcode:

+[eal asin="B01DFKC2SO"]Amazon Echo Dot[/eal] or [eal asin="B01DFKC2SO"]Get your Echo Dot here[/eal]

 = How does geotargeting work exactly? =